michaelsharpe/imaginatrix/README.md

 mind-machine
 ============
-A mind-machine built for [Google Cardboard][].
+React components for building mind-machines for web and [Google Cardboard][].
+Still under active development.
+Inspired from the code found at https://github.com/chrisallenlane/mind-machine.

 **WARNING: This application may potentially trigger seizures in people with photosensitive epilepsy.**

 About
 -----

 [Wikipedia][mind-machines]:

 > A mind machine (aka brain machine or light and sound machine) uses pulsing